gp671112/WOW_addons/AdiBags_Hearthstones/supported_items.md

 * Stormpike Insignia Rank 4 17902
 * Stormpike Insignia Rank 5 17903
 * Stormpike Insignia Rank 6 17904
+* Talisman of the Shal'dorei 141324
 * The Brassiest Knuckle (Bizmo's Brawlpub) 95051
 * The Brassiest Knuckle (Brawl'gar Arena) 95050
 * Time-Lost Artifact 103678
+* Violet Seal of the Grand Magus 142469
+* Etched Loop of the Kirin Tor 48955
+* Inscribed Loop of the Kirin Tor 45689
+* Loop of the Kirin Tor 44934
-* Band of the Kirin Tor 40586
+* Runed Loop of the Kirin Tor 51558

 ## Quest Items (usually one use only)
 * Gidwin's Hearthstone 61379